notelho/storagify/README.md

 Storagify is a open-source front-end library that builds a superset based on browser storages, localStorage and sessionStorage.
 It offers additional functions and encryption automatically, as well as several options for development, integration and especially compatibility.

 Official documentation will be released soon.

+# Attention

+This library is in development and will be officially released in version 2.0.0

 ## Installation